Frequently Asked Questions

 Buyers no longer start in a search box.
 They start in a chatbox — asking ChatGPT, Claude, Perplexity, Gemini, and Google's AI Overviews what to buy, who to hire, which company to trust.
 The brand the engine names is the brand that enters the consideration set.
 The brand it skips never gets a chance.

 5W built the AI Visibility Index to measure that surface category by category.
-This release covers five at once — and read together, they tell one story.
+This release covers thirteen published studies — and read together, they tell one story.
 The market leader is rarely the citation leader.
 America's largest airline by capacity ranks fifth in citations.
 The maker of the world's best-selling drug ranks fifth in its category.
 The hotel chain with the most U.S. properties barely registers.
-In every category, the AI answer defaults to the brands with the deepest editorial record, the strongest consumer consensus, and the clearest owned position — not the brands with the most revenue, the most capacity, or the most stores.
+The world's largest luggage maker trails a newer challenger.
+In every category, the AI answer defaults to the brands with the deepest editorial record, the strongest consumer consensus, and the clearest owned position — not simply the brands with the most revenue, capacity, or distribution.

 The May 2026 AI Visibility Index drop.